StefanosCosta/streaming-platform/README.md

 1. **Mock Authentication**: JWT authentication is mocked.
 Production would require user registration/login.

-2. **No Video Playback**: Clicking "Play" simulates watching.
-A real player (e.g., Video.js, Plyr) would be integrated.

-3. **Client-Side Watch History**: Uses localStorage.
+2. **Client-Side Watch History**: Uses localStorage.
 Production would sync with backend.

-4. **Image Loading**: Uses external URLs.
+3. **Image Loading**: Uses external URLs.
 Production would use CDN with optimized images.

-5. **No Pagination**: All content loads at once.
+4. **No Pagination**: All content loads at once.
 Production would implement infinite scroll or pagination.

 ### Future Enhancements